 Second half thrived on the tension

 After half-time, there was a general feeling that the players on the pitch had used up all their powder in the first half.
 This was because the second half was particularly poor in terms of scoring chances and lived mainly from the tension.
-The first hint of danger came from an attacking move by Dynamo, but Kisiel in the Viktoria box had no problems here.
+The first hint of danger came from a Dynamo attacking move, but Kisiel in the Viktoria box had no problems here.
 The spectators, especially the BFC supporters, did not allow their high spirits to be spoiled at any time.
 Both teams could always rely on the uninterrupted support of their fans.

 Things could have become dangerous in the 75th minute.
 Schünemann picked up a yellow card when he managed to stop a promising counter-attack by the Victorians.
 It was clear that both teams did not want to take too many risks.
 Too much was at stake and they were correspondingly cautious in their build-up play.
 After three minutes of stoppage time, the match went into the extra time that many expected.